microsoft/TemplateStudio/code/TemplateStudioForUWP/Templates/_catalog/frontendframeworks/MVVMToolkit.md

-﻿The CommunityToolkit.Mvvm package is a modern, fast, and modular MVVM library.
+﻿The Microsoft.Toolkit.Mvvm package is a modern, fast, and modular MVVM library.
 It is part of the Windows Community Toolkit.

 This package can be used on any app platform: UWP, WinForms, WPF, Xamarin, Uno, and more; and on any runtime: .NET Native, .NET Core, .NET Framework, or Mono.
 The API surface is identical in all cases, making it perfect for building shared libraries.